Articles on: Scheduling Posts

 2. Specify the language of the Mastodon post (optional).

-• Once you have finished creating the follow-up comments and your thread is ready, simply click on Save and proceed with scheduling the post accordingly.
+• Once you have finished creating the follow-up comments and your thread is ready, click on the eye icon to preview it.

 NOTE: Threads and follow-up comments do NOT carry over automatically when reusing posts from saved drafts, scheduled content, or previously published posts.
 Therefore, you will need to manually add them each time.